 You can only change people’s perception of you and where you’re from a tiny bit at a time–what we’re doing with Other Expats.
 And we’ve talked about getting a job as an Other Expat in Malaysia before.
 Ensuring that you’re the best at what you do helps improve your chances of getting and keeping a job.”

 What are some of the challenges that you encounter as a POC expat in Malaysia?
 How do you deal with these expat challenges?
 Let us know in the comments below.
-And if you enjoyed this article, don’t forget to share this page with your friends and colleagues, and SUBSCRIBE to the Other Expats newsletter.
+And if you enjoyed this article, don’t forget to share this page with your friends and colleagues.